camunda/blog.camunda.org/content/post/2019/06/camunda-optimize-25-released.md

 # Improved Multi-Engine Support

-Besides above mentioned changes for multi-tenancy scenarios of a multi-engine setup, with Optimize 2.5.0 we also changed the way Authentication and Authorizations work when you have more than one engine configured with Optimize.
+With this version of Optimize we also changed the way Authentication and Authorizations work when you have more than one engine configured with Optimize.

 When you configured multiple engines in Optimize, each engine can host different users with a different set of authorizations.
 If a user is logging in, Optimize will try to authenticate and authorize the user on each configured engine.